-- An in-depth, on-site assessment conducted by experienced fire professionals;
+- A comprehensive, on-site assessment conducted by experienced fire professionals;

 - An opportunity for property owners to identify mitigation actions unique to their property;